 18. Identify “tempting thoughts” in the case of habits and addictions

-Structuring your intake with children, adolescents, and families.
+Structuring the intake with children, adolescents, and families.
 How to set ground rules and expectations, goal setting with patient and family.
 How to set up CBT with kids and teens to maximize success.
+Introduction to intensive therapy for children and adolescents.

-5 steps to melting away resistance and increasing motivation in CBT with parents, children and adolescents.
-Practice role play and feedback for steps 3 and 4 (Conceptualization and, reducing outcome and process resistance) Review of Outcome and Process resistance, what they are and how they are different.
+Introduction to the 5 steps to melting away resistance and increasing motivation in CBT with parents, children and adolescents (both during intake and during therapy).
+Overview of Outcome and Process resistance, what they are and how they are different.
+Teach and practice process resistance tools (dangle the carrot, gentle ultimatum, sitting with open hands, and the fall back position) Practice role play and feedback.

-Using thought and feeling logs effectively in CBT with children and adolescents.
-Intro to the Daily Mood Log.
-Review adaptations based on patient’s age.
-Integrate agenda setting with the DML.
+Reviewing the NEW child DML.
+Integrate agenda setting with the DML (teach and practice miracle cure, magic button, acid test, voicing the resistance, positive reframe, and magic dial).
 Review cognitive distortions using the DML, examples provided for cognitive distortions in child/adolescent-friendly language.
 Detective thinking worksheet.
 Group members learn and practice these skills.
 Give and get detailed feedback.

 *The Feeling Good Institute (FGI) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Feeling Good Institute maintains responsibility for this program and its content.
-The Feeling Good Institute (FGI) is approved by the California Psychological Association (CPA) to sponsor continuing education for psychologists.
-The California Board of Behavioral Sciences now recognizes CPA continuing education credit for license renewal for its licensees.
 This course has been approved by FGI as a NAADAC Approved Education Provider, for 21 CEs.
 NAADAC Provider #149212.
 The Feeling Good Institute (FGI) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6750.
 Programs that do not qualify for NBCC credit are clearly identified.
 FGI is solely responsible for all aspects of the programs.
 This organization (Feeling Good Institute, #1442) is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
-ASWB Approval Period: 05/30/2018-05/30/2019.
+ASWB Approval Period: 05/30/2018-05/30/2021.
 Social workers should contact their regulatory board to determine course approval for continuing education credits.
 Social workers participating in this course will receive 21 Social Work continuing education clock hours.
 Feeling Good Institute maintains responsibility for this program and its content.
 A certificate of attendance will be emailed to attendees who attend 100% of the training within a week of completion of the workshop survey.
-Individuals with disabilities requiring special accommodations please contact Dr. Maor Katz at firstname.lastname@example.org.
+Individuals with disabilities requiring special accommodations please contact Dr. Maor Katz at email@example.com.